LLNL/AutoCog/README.md

 ### Inside a Notebook

-Most of the development is done using `jupiter-lab`.
+Most of the development is done inside Python notebook (jupiterlab).
 To get started take a look at the [Demo](./demo.ipynb).
-Several notebooks demonstrate various part of AutoCog in the [share](./share) folder.
+Eventually, several notebooks demonstrating various part of AutoCog will be provided in the [share](./share) folder.

 ### Command line